o3de/o3de.org/content/blog/posts/vectors-matrices-matrix-order.md

 full_img: ""
 ---

-In this post I will attempt to demystify a topic that is the source of confusion for a lot of people as they dip their toes into learning the concepts that underpin computer graphics: vectors, matrices and matrix order.
+_In this blog post, AWS engineer John Coimbra Walsh covers the basics of using vectors, matricies, and matrix order.
+This is a complicated topic for novice graphics programmers, and hopefully this breakdown can help you!_

 ## Matrices & vectors